OpenBXI/bxibase/misc/ideas.rst

   fin de la connexion du client?
 - Permettre la rotation des fichiers de logs générés par le file_handler en fonction d'une taille maximale ou d'une date.
+- Before exiting bxilog, produce a log with all loggers and their respective level at DEBUG level so it will be easy for the end-user to set up its filter.